How Do We Assess Democracy’s Outcomes

 Economic Growth and Development

 Evidence shows that in practice many democracies did not fulfill this expectation.
 The inability of democracy to achieve higher economic development worries us.
-But this alone cannot be reason to reject democracy.
+But this alone cannot be the reason to reject democracy.
 The difference between less developed countries with dictatorships and democracies is negligible.
 Overall, we cannot say that democracy is a guarantee of economic development.
 But we can expect democracy not to lag behind dictatorship in the respect.

 Economic Outcome of Democracy